stormalf/porth/README.md

     u8, u16, u32, u64 : variables types allowed for now.
     ARGC: keyword to push the number of arguments passed to the program
     ARGV: keyword to push the arguments passed to the program
+    ROT: rotate the top 3 values of the stack: a b c -> b c a

 ## release notes